george-shilovsky/quickforge-docs/docs/SaveKitLite/index.md

 - 🎮 Actor transform (location, rotation, scale)
 - 🧠 Custom string variables (like score, health, state)
 - 🏷️ Actor tags and properties marked as `SaveGame`
+> 💡 **Why save actor tags?** Tags can be used to categorize actors (e.g., `Enemy`, `Loot`, `Checkpoint`) and drive gameplay logic.
+Saving them ensures that gameplay-relevant identifiers like quest objectives, interactables, or triggers remain intact after loading.

 - 💾 Metadata about save slots for UI display

 ---